 • Prep Wings – Pat the chicken pieces dry with a paper towel and set into a large bowl.
 This is the key to extra crispy chicken wings.

-• Season – Drizzle with oil, sprinkle on the seasonings, and then toss to combine.
+• Drizzle with oil and toss to coat.

-1. Air Fry – Arrange the wings in the air fryer basket in a single layer, and you can bake right away – you can let them marinate if you prefer, but there’s no need to pre-marinate chicken wings.
-Air Fry at 400˚F for 8 minutes, then shake the basket to flip and air fry for another 8 minutes.
+1. Air Fry – Arrange the wings in the air fryer basket in a single layer and air fry right away.
+You can let them marinate if you’re making them ahead, but there’s no need to pre-marinate chicken wings.
+Air Fry at 400˚F for 8 minutes, then shake the basket to flip and air fry for another 8-12 minutes.
 They should be crispy and golden brown when ready.

-chicken wings on air fryer basket
+Crispy air fried chicken wings in air fryer basket

 What to Serve with Air-Fried Chicken Wings

 I love serving this restaurant style.
-My husband used to work at a Chilis restaurant and they served their wings with fresh celery and blue cheese dressing – classic!
+My husband used to work at a Chilis restaurant, and they served their wings tossed in Buffalo Chicken Wing Sauce paired with fresh celery and blue cheese dressing – classic!
 They also pair really well with these dips and sides:

 We love crispy chicken like my Chicken Schnitzel, Popcorn Chicken or General Tso’s Chicken, but the air fryer is our new best friend for chicken wings because it’s so much faster, requires less oil, and is memorably crispy!